digitalrebar/doc/development/advanced-install/docker-slaves.rst

 This creates the number of Docker nodes requested using the Digital Rebar CLI on the Admin node.
-This script relies on ``ssh root@172.17.0.2`` to access the Digital Rebar CLI and will fail if that access is not available; however configuring keys and ssh is part of the normal ``docker-admin`` script process.
+This script relies on ``ssh root@172.17.0.2`` to access the Digital Rebar CLI and will fail if that access is not available.
+However configuring keys and ssh is part of the normal ``docker-admin`` script process.